Things to do in Hawks Nest and Tea Gardens

 Hawks Nest is a sleepy little village until Christmas when it turns into one of Sydney's most popular holiday destinations.
 The neighbouring village, across the Singing Bridge, is Tea Gardens.
 It is a tranquil paradise with a wonderful path beside the river.
 In peak season, Hawks Nest and Tea Gardens become crowded with tourists and holiday makers, but they will never outdo the Pelicans!

-Hawks Nest has limited shopping and in saying that, there is an IGA, bakery, bottle shop, real estate, bakery, bar, restaurants, art gallery, chemist and medical centre.
+Hawks Nest has limited shopping and in saying that, there is an IGA, bakery, bottle shop, real estate, flower and gift shop, bar, restaurants, chemist and medical centre.

 Jean Shaw Koala Reserve